 Changes in your body weight can also affect the size of your breasts.
 Your breasts are made up mostly of fat tissues, so the more fatty tissues you have, the greater chance you’ll have bigger breasts and vice versa.

 Menstruating means having more hormones in your body.
 During your menstrual cycle, you may experience premenstrual syndrome (PMS) which includes pain in your lower abdomen and back, headaches, mood swings and tender swollen breasts that are painful to touch.

 These symptoms are all because of the change in the amount of estrogen and progesterone in your body.
 These hormones can stimulate milk ducts making your breasts more tender and larger.
 After your period, your breasts will return to their normal size.

 Pregnancy and Nursing

 Pregnancy can cause massive breast size changes because of your hormones changing.
 These changes are the bodies way of preparing your breasts to nurse a baby.

 How to Determine Your Bra Size

-Since not all breasts are created equal, then it is very important to measure them to get the right size of bra that you need.
-Having the right size can keep your breasts healthy and in shape.
+Since not all breasts are created equal, it is very important to measure them to get your bra size.
+Having the right size of bra can keep your breasts healthy and in shape.

 Are There Conditions Associated With Breast Size?